NSO Handbook

 • Tradition & Community

-Earn IU swag by attending and participating in featured Hoosier Experience events and receive the First-Year Hoosier Experience Achievement Award.
+Have the chance to earn IU swag by attending and participating in featured Hoosier Experience events and receive the First-Year Hoosier Experience Achievement Award.
 Learn more at

 fye.indiana.edu/hoosier-experience.